Recently, Kris Kennaway unveiled a slide “Introducing FreeBSD 7.0, which focused on features of the upcoming release. (Now is 7.0 BETA2)

 e.g. Virtual File System (VFS) and Unix File System (UFS) now allow parallel access

-Large parts of the kernel may now operate in parallel, with significant performance gains on many common workloads
+Large parts of the kernel may now operate in parallel, with significant performance gains on many common workloads - Make it fast

 The goals of the SMPng project have been achieved